 Eventually, he works his way toward building a cocoon.

 And that would be a good thing.

-Even a few moments of flapping those wings, perhaps, might be immeasurably better than a hundred of the best ten-season binges.
+After a period of struggle, even a few moments of flapping those wings might be immeasurably better than a thousand ten-season binges.
 A few moments as a butterfly might taste sweeter than centuries as a caterpillar.

-Maybe, once he starts building that cocoon, our friend suddenly finds that the uneasy sense of dread that had been haunting him, gradually dissolves and vanishes, one little bit at a time.
-Alienation evaporates, Nausea subsides, the urge to read Sartre thankfully goes away, and the world starts to change from something alien and menacing into something else.
+Maybe, once our caterpillar friend starts building that cocoon, he suddenly finds that the uneasy sense of dread that had been haunting him, gradually dissolves and vanishes, one little bit at a time.
+Alienation evaporates, nausea subsides, the urge to read Sartre thankfully vanishes, and the world starts to change from something alien and menacing into something else.
 Something much better.

 Maybe angst, then, isn’t something to explain away, distract ourselves from, or ignore or turn into an illness.

 “This is an adventure